RiceDope/ricepos/README.md

 - Big thanks to the java decompiler project which once again helped me with checking the .jar files and finding out why things were not working.

 - Thanks to geeksforgeeks.com for help with the code for Hash.java.
 I would not have been able to create that without the source code from their website check the links section for the page.

+- Project is reaching a point where development will slow down.
+Commits will be more infrequent and updates should be bigger.
+This means that there could be things that I will miss while writing these readmes.